SalviaSage/Translingual-Phonetic-Alphabet/README.md

 Percussives (Closures) (voicing does not apply)

-In the egressives, the direction of movement is outwards towards the oral cavity or the nasal cavity and exiting outwards.
+In the egressives, the direction of movement is outwards towards the oral cavity or the nasal cavity and exits outwards.
-In the ingressives the direction is inwards such that the first place of articulation may be the nose or the lips (depending on which cavity the air is being sucked in through)
+In the ingressives, the direction is inwards such as starting at and passing through the nose or the lips going downwards.
+(depending on which cavity the air is being sucked in through)

 Furthermore, two "pathways" are identified and they are "nasal" and "oral".
 The air may take either of the two exits and the speaker can direct the sounds as such.

-In the Percussives there is no outward or inward direction.
+In the Percussives, there is no outwards or inwards direction.
-The articulators are simply made to move towards one another and strike one another.
+The articulators are simply made to move towards one another and strike or close one another.
 This mechanism of course is not possible everywhere in the vocal tract.
-It is for example possible using both of the lips, both the upper teeth and the lower teeth or the left and the right vocal cords coming together to seal the glottal opening.
+It is for example possible using both of the lips, both the upper teeth and the lower teeth or the left and the right vocal cords coming together to seal the glottal opening. (glottal stop)

 ====================================================================================================
   There are different combinations of PoAs, MoAs, and other factors such as "occlusivity" which determines whether a phone is possible to be articulated or not.

-There are three levels of occlusiveness identified by the TPA.
+There are three levels of "occlusivity" as identified by the TPA.
 These are:
 "occlusives" Occlusives are sounds where a complete obstruction is made in the vocal tract. (consonants) "strictives" Strictives are sounds where a partial obstruction is made in the vocal tract. (consonants) "non-strictives" are sounds where an obstruction is not made in the vocal tract and the sound simply exits out. (vowels)